Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, boiling water does not remove PFOA or PFOS.

 The Borough engineer has been working since June to design a treatment system that will remove PFOA and PFOS from the drinking water

-Although a bid for construction pf the system is expected to be awarded by March of 2022, the current estimated timeframe for delivery of the necessary equipment is 55 weeks from the order date, which will likely push completion of the installation into mid-2023.
+Although a bid for construction pf the system is expected to be awarded by April of 2022, the current estimated timeframe for delivery of the necessary equipment is 55 weeks from the order date, which will likely push completion of the installation into mid-2023.
 DEP is has notified the Borough that we only have until August 25, 2022,to be in compliance (which means having the treatment system operational), the Borough still has not received DEP approval of the required permit, and the aforementioned estimated delivery schedule for the equipment makes this date totally unrealistic..

 The Borough Engineer’s current estimate (prior to completion of the design) on the cost of construction on a treatment system is somewhere in the vicinity of $5 million.

 The actual cost will be obtained through public bidding.

 The system will also increase annual operating costs due to periodic replacement of media in the filters.

 The Borough has applied to the State of New Jersey for a low interest loan to reduce the debt service costs for money borrowed to building this treatment system.

 The Borough is exploring the possibility of a lawsuit against the manufacturers of PFOA and PFOS to recover all or a portion of the cost of the treatment process.